 A generous 35kg for checked luggage (up to two pieces) and one carry-on case of 7kg plus handbag or similar.

-The inflight dining experience was below average and not very exciting.
 Compared with other Premium Economy products I have experienced, I was a little disappointed.
 The main downside of the service was the meals were still served in an airline tray straight from the cart, albeit plastic not tin.
 At least Cathay Pacific had metal cutlery which came in handy cutting my lamb chops which was accompanied with risotto and potato salad and mediocre bread roll.
 This was probably my only real negative experience on the whole flight.

 The touchscreen entertainment systems had more than enough options to choose from.
 This included new release movies, a bunch of TV series and a large music library.
 Though as the screen was mounted on the bulk head, with the seat reclined it was difficult to reach.
 There was also a corded remote in the seat though this was not easy to navigate the modern, tiled interface of the system.
 Being a Chinese carrier, there was a heap of Asian options to choose from though, due to my lack of linguistic ability, I did not watch or listen to any of these.